PreciselyData/big-data/databricks-geococoding/README.md

 The Configuration and Variables cell builds a shell script to hold values needed by the other cells.
 This will be the main cell that will require your edits.
 <ol>
   <li><strong>SDM_CLASSPATH</strong> to the FileStore location of the precisely-bigdata-pdx-sdk2.7-full.jar</li>
-  <li><strong>PB_API_KEY</strong> to the DataExperience API key from above</li>
+  <li><strong>PDX_API_KEY</strong> to the DataExperience API key from above</li>
-  <li><strong>PB_SECRET</strong> to the DataExperience Secret key from above</li>
+  <li><strong>PDX_SECRET</strong> to the DataExperience Secret key from above</li>
-  <li><strong>SDK_URL</strong> to any valid/accessible URL location of the spectrum-bigdata-geocoding-VERSION.zip</li>
+  <li><strong>SDK_URL</strong> the Spectrum Geocoding for Big Data product distribution, e.g <b>sbg500F01.zip</b>, where 50 is version 5.0.</li>
 </ol>

-You will also need to provide the URL for the location of the spectrum-bigdata-geocoding-VERSION.zip.
-In our example, we have a mocked up presigned URL to an s3 repository.
-See these links for information on creating AWS presigned https://docs.aws.amazon.com/cli/latest/reference/s3/presign.html, and for Azure https://docs.microsoft.com/en-us/rest/api/storageservices/Service-SAS-Examples?redirectedfrom=MSDN.
-If you prefer, add the spectrum-bigdata-geocoding-VERSION.zip to your dbfs and use a file:/// URL.
+You will also need to provide the URL for the location of the Spectrum Geocoding for Big Data product distribution.
+You should be able to find this URL in your product delivery email from Precisely.
+See these links for information on creating AWS presigned https://docs.aws.amazon.com/cli/latest/reference/s3/presign.html , and for Azure https://docs.microsoft.com/en-us/rest/api/storageservices/Service-SAS-Examples?redirectedfrom=MSDN .
+If you prefer, you may manually copy the product distribution to your dbfs and use a file:///dbfs/<path_on_dbfs> URL.

 Once those changes have been made, you can execute the cell.
 The rest of the cells can be executed in order.